cloud-ark/kubeplus/README.rst

 **KubePlus Purpose-built Platform**

 KubePlus purpose-built platform for this EdTech startup would contain four custom operators - Nginx, Postgres, Prometheus and Fluentd, which are written to follow our guidelines for Kubernetes Operators.

-KubePlus will install a special Kubernetes controller called KubeARK to improve consumability of these KubePlus Operators.
-KubeARK provides additional information about KubePlus custom resources using kubectl interface.
+KubePlus will install a special Kubernetes API Server named CRDProvenanceAPIServer to improve consumability of these KubePlus Operators.
+CRDProvenanceAPIServer provides additional information about KubePlus custom resources using kubectl interface.

 *KubePlus deployment*

 Kubernetes admin deploys KubePlus on a Kubernetes cluster using following simple commands.

-- kubeark create platform platform.yaml: platform.yaml defines the custom operators to be added to the Kubernetes cluster.
+- *kubeplus create platform platform.yaml*: platform.yaml defines the custom operators to be added to the Kubernetes cluster.
   It requires following information about each custom operator that needs to be part of KubePlus platform.

   - Path to operator's helm chart.

-  - KubeARK specific yaml file per operator that provides additional information about configurables, life-cycle actions, and composition.
+  - KubePlus specific yaml file per operator that provides additional information about configurables, life-cycle actions, and composition.

-- kubeark update platform platform.yaml: Add/Update custom operators.
+- *kubeplus update platform platform.yaml*: Add/Update custom operators.

-- kubeark list platform: List installed custom operators.
+- *kubeplus list platform*: List installed custom operators.

 *KubePlus usage*

 Kubernetes users can create/delete/update/list the newly added custom resources by directly using kubectl CLI. e.g. # kubectl apply -f postgres.yaml
-Additionally they can use KubeARK to get more information about the composition, configurables and life-cycle actions of these resources. e.g.
+Additionally they can use CRDProvenanceAPIServer to get more information about the composition, configurables, and life-cycle actions of these resources. e.g.

-- kubeark get configurables Postgres: This command provides information about supported configurable parameters of Postgres custom resource.
+- *kubeplus get configurables Postgres*: This command provides information about supported configurable parameters of Postgres custom resource.

-- kubeark get composition Postgres: This command provides information about composition of Postgres custom resource in terms of underlying Kubernetes resources like Pod, Service etc.
+- *kubeplus get composition Postgres*: This command provides information about composition of Postgres custom resource in terms of underlying Kubernetes resources like Pod, Service etc.

-- kubeark get composition Postgres Postgres_wordpress: Here Postgres_wordpress is an instance of Postgres custom resource.
+- *kubeplus get composition Postgres Postgres_wordpress*: Here Postgres_wordpress is an instance of Postgres custom resource.
   This command shows actual underlying Kubernetes resources created for Postgres_wordpress resource instance.

-- kubeark get actions Postgres: This command provides information about supported life-cycle actions on Postgres resource like backup/restore db and how they can be performed using declarative yaml definition.
+- *kubeplus get actions Postgres*: This command provides information about supported life-cycle actions on Postgres resource like backup/restore db and how they can be performed using declarative yaml definition.